wn-doolittle/caliper-spec/caliper.md

 <a name="group" />
 ### Group
-A Caliper Group represents a ad-hoc, informal or short-lived collection of people organized for some educational or social purpose.
+A Caliper Group represents a ad-hoc, informal or short-lived collection of people organized for some common educational or social purpose.
 The Group can act as an [Agent](#agent) and can be decomposed into sub-groups.

 #### Superclass
 [Organization](#organization)

-### Required properties
+#### Properties
 Group inherits all the properties and requirements defined for its superclass [Organization](#organization).
 Additional requirements are described below:

 * `type`: the string value `Group` MUST be specified.